-Edfinancial is a student loan servicer which was started in Knoxville, Tennessee in the year of 1987 to assist people with student loans.
+EdFinancial is a student loan servicer that was started in Knoxville, Tennessee in the year 1987 to assist people with student loans.
 It was formed to serve as a student loan servicer for the southeastern region.
-In 2012, they were granted to provide student loan contract and since then they made Federal Loans Servicing their prime goal.
+In 2012, they were granted to provide student loan contracts and since then they made Federal Loans Servicing their prime goal.

 They also include servicing of some of the private loans.
-It is not authorized by the federal government, but they are one of the loans servicers of federal loans.
+It is not authorized by the federal government, but they are one of the loan servicers of federal loans.

 If you have federal student loans and you land up with Edfinancial as your assigned loan servicer, at that point you may find that their website offers many instruments and resources to enable you to perceive the knowledge to manage your student loans.

 Edfinancial is a legitimate organization.
 The tools and resources aren't one of a kind to Edfinancial, however, their website is easy to scroll and you will quickly find out resources that you need to understand and manage your loans.

 Their student loan calculator tool is quite handy for borrowers.
 Through that tool, you can find many repayment options.
 You can also analyze how much interest you will have to pay and what would be your repayment term for your loans.

 If you have a military-based background and you have served the country then you have a whole separate page dedicated to you.
 They offer different benefits and repayment options for borrowers from a military background.
 You will be assigned a unique email address and customer service line.

 The organization can be reached out at two different numbers for different queries.
 If you have concerns relating to direct loans, contact on 1-855-337-6884, and for issues about Private loans, reach out on 1-800-337-6884.

 - Avoid scams